fpessolano/mlogger/README.md

     logId, er := mlogger.DeclareLog(name, date)

 Where _name_ is the logfile name.
-A log file is cerated everyday and th date appended to the name is _date_ is _true_.
+A log file is created everyday and thd date appended to the name is _date_ is _true_.
 A id is given in _logId_ (int) and an _er_ error returned if any.
 The logfile is formatted with the methos: